 The 44-gun Dutch warship Curacao was built for the Admiralty of Amsterdam at the city's naval dockyard Kattenburg in 1704.
 The ship thus began its service during the War of the Spanish Succession (1701-1714).
 In these years, the Dutch still had a strong navy, but its effective strength had already dropped far below that of its English allies.
-The size of the Dutch fleet fluctuated around 50 mostly small warships, such as the 44 m (length) x 11.5 m (beam) Curacao.
-As the Dutch Republic left the direct struggle for control of the seas to the England, Dutch participance in the most notable sea battles was limited to its larger warships.
+The size of the Dutch fleet fluctuated around 50 mostly small warships, such as the 44 (length) x 11.5 metre (beam) Curacao.
+As the Dutch Republic left the direct struggle for control of the seas to England, Dutch participation in the most notable sea battles was limited to its larger warships.

 The only remains of hull structure observed were a small portion of what was probably the forward stores-hold and more substantial (but unspecified) remains elsewhere.
-An anchor and chain, coils of (hemp) rope, copper and iron nails, lead sheet and copper strip were all found in the presumed hold, while navigational equipment found elsewhere comprised dividers and a sounding lead.
+An anchor and chain, coils of (hemp) rope, copper and iron nails, lead sheet and copper strips were all found in the presumed hold, while navigational equipment found elsewhere comprised dividers and a sounding lead.

-Items of considerable financial value included the personal property of Curacaos officers and crew.
-A brass candlestick of unusual type, the remains of a copper tea-kettle, fine copper buttons, fragments of clear glass-stem, a copper tobacco-pipe cover, a silver-gilt spoon, small pewter vessels, two brass coin-weights and a possible further weight were all identified.
-Fragments of clay tobacco-pipes (some of them stamped) were common across the wreck, and a book found was identified as a treatise on etiquette.
+Items of considerable financial value included the personal property of Curacao's officers and crew.
+A brass candlestick of unusual type, the remains of a copper tea kettle, fine copper buttons, fragments of clear glass stem, a copper tobacco pipe cover, a silver-gilt spoon, small pewter vessels, two brass coin-weights and a possible further weight were all identified.
+Fragments of clay tobacco pipes (some of them stamped) were common across the wreck, and a book found was identified as a treatise on etiquette.

 As most of the items were sold at auction, the assemblage has never been subject to scientific study.
-However, a representative collection, including a 1 m long bronze breech-loading gun bearing the mark of the Admiralty of Amsterdam that was recovered by a local diving club in 1997, has ended up in the collection of the Shetland Museum.
+However, a representative collection, including a 1-metre long bronze breech-loading gun bearing the mark of the Admiralty of Amsterdam that was recovered by a local diving club in 1997, has ended up in the collection of the Shetland Museum.

-Condition: (Partly) preserved in situ,mobilialargely removed from context, Published archaeological documentation not available
+Condition: (Partly) preserved in situ, mobilia largely removed from context, published archaeological documentation not available.

-Involved institutions: Royal Commission on the Ancient and Historical Monuments of Scotland, Cultural Heritage Agency of the Netherlands
+Involved institutions: Royal Commission on the Ancient and Historical Monuments of Scotland, Cultural Heritage Agency of the Netherlands.